Dave Navarro: 2006–present

 In 2010, he posed naked for PETA's anti-fur campaign, "Ink Not Mink".
 He stripped down again for the group's anti animal-testing campaign in 2013.

 In 2011, Navarro appeared as the "Director" of a Rock and Roll Fantasy Camp, playing a complicated passage for a "camper" to emulate, in a commercial for Citibank.

 Navarro featured on the track "Girls/Fast Cars" on the album The Wombats Proudly Present: This Modern Glitch by indie rock band the Wombats.

 The Red Hot Chili Peppers were named 2012 inductees to the Rock and Roll Hall of Fame, but Navarro was not included among the band's members inducted.
 When the announcement was made of the induction, Navarro said he was happy for the band but later said he had no plans to attend the ceremony, which was held in April 2012.

 Navarro appeared in four episodes of the FX drama Sons of Anarchy in 2012 and appeared as a guest on an episode of Talking Dead.
 In February 2013, he had a guest role in Law and Order: SVU, playing a sound engineer.
 In January 2012, Navarro became host and judge on the Paramount show Ink Master.

 In 2018, Navarro's personal assistant, actress Kelsey Gunn, started an online web series on Instagram known as "Assisting Navarro", providing an entertaining look into Kelsey's life and tasks as Navarro's assistant.
 This culminated in the release of the Assisting Navarro short film, which was released on January 31, 2020.

 In 2019, Navarro formed an art collective known as Duel Diagnosis specializing in "apparel, art, and spectacle" focused on conversations regarding mental health and illness.

 In 2020, Navarro began jamming with Chris Chaney and Taylor Hawkins, ultimately forming the "Yacht Goth" supergroup NHC (Navarro Hawkins Chaney).
 They made their live debut at Ohana Encore Festival on October 1, 2021.
-The band would perform a number of shows that featured guest musicians such as Barbara Gruska of The Belle Brigade, Pat Smear, Chad Smith, and Matt Cameron. and release a few singles and an EP up until Hawkins' death in 2022.
+The band would perform a number of shows that featured guest musicians such as Bobby Gruska of The Belle Brigade, Pat Smear, Chad Smith, and Matt Cameron. and release a few singles and an EP up until Hawkins' death in 2022.